Adele Bertei: Career in music

 Bertei began her career playing guitar and singing in the Wolves, her first band with Laughner.
 She left Cleveland for New York City in 1977 shortly after Laughner died prematurely of complications due to alcoholism.

-Bertei quickly became a prominent figure in the no wave art and music scene in NYC, playing Acetone organ and guitar in the original line up of the Contortions fronted by James Chance.
+Bertei quickly became a prominent figure in the no wave art and music scene in NYC, playing Ace Tone organ and electric guitar in the original line up of the Contortions fronted by James Chance.
 While working as personal assistant to Brian Eno in 1978, Bertei took him to a series of concerts at Artists Space in New York, which resulted in Eno producing the iconoclastic LP No New York for the Virgin/Antilles label, featuring the Contortions and three other no wave bands.

 The artist Martin Kippenberger brought Bertei to Berlin in 1980 to perform solo at his SO36 club and upon her return to the U.S., Bertei started the all-girl punk-funk band The Bloods with guitarist Kathy Rey.
 The Bloods are considered the first rock and roll band of gay women who were publicly out of the closet.
 The band toured internationally, opened for the Clash in New York and released the single "Button Up," a John Peel favorite on the Au Pairs' label Exit Records in 1981.
 "Button Up" was re-released on the British label Soul Jazz Records as part of the compilation New York Noise, Volume 1, released in 2005.

 After The Bloods disbanded, Bertei worked as a DJ in Amsterdam, and upon returning to New York was one of the first solo acts to be signed to Geffen Records in 1981.
 Thomas Dolby produced her first hit dance single "Build Me a Bridge," and the success of the single led to an album deal with Geffen, but the company had alienated Dolby.
 Says Bertei of this period in the early 1980s: "Back then, female performers couldn't be too wild, and certainly not outspokenly gay, even a little.
 Defying the rules had its consequences.
 This was exacerbated by the horrid reputation I had in the 1980s, some of it hyperbole but not all of it completely unfounded.
 Half-Piaf, half-Hemingway… singing and brawling.
 Wrestling in public with quite a few demons that I should have dragged to a therapist."